ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 The Individual parameters are then added to the TransportParameters Object.
-While Protocol Properties use the `add` call, Transport Preferences use
+While all Properties use the `add` call, Transport Properties of Preference
-special calls for the levels defined in {{transport-props}}.
+Type can use special calls for the levels defined in {{transport-props-preference}}.

 ~~~
 TransportParameters.Add(parameter, value)